Gennadiyev/SJTU-AI/readme.md

 This repository does **not** welcome pull requests, with exceptions for the following cases:
 - Typo fixes
 - Disambiguation
+- Bug fixes

-For any advice, submit an issue instead.
+For any advice (style / code / anything), submit an issue instead.

 ## To classmates or later SJTU-AI students...

 The notes are quite informal and are taken down real quickly.
-So it might not be the detailed notes.

-Meanwhile NO WARRANTY PROVIDED, continue on your own risk.
+So it might not be the most detailed notes you can find.
+In addition, NO WARRANTY IS PROVIDED, proceed on your own risk.